ilaif/goplicate/README.md

 <img src="https://github.com/ilaif/goplicate/raw/main/assets/goplicate-run.gif" width="700">

+## More examples

+See the [Examples](https://github.com/ilaif/goplicate/tree/main/examples) folder for usage examples.

+## Questions, bug reporting and feature requests

+You're more than welcome to [Create a new issue](https://github.com/ilaif/goplicate/issues/new) or contribute.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.